-Comparison of Resources and Liabilities
+Comparison of Current Resources and Liabilities

-Currently the SBMA has a projected funded surplus of \$9.8 billion for current DB Program members as of June 30, 2017.
-That is, the value of the current resources (current assets plus projected future contributions on current member payroll) of \$22.0 billion exceeds the projected value of future purchasing power benefits for current members of \$12.2 billion.
-As with the projection of sufficiency, this estimate is based on the current actuarial assumptions.
+Currently the SBMA has a projected funded surplus of \$11.2 billion for current DB Program members as of June 30, 2019.
+That is, the value of the current resources (current assets plus projected future contributions on current member payroll) of \$26.7 billion exceeds the projected value of future purchasing power benefits for current members of \$15.5 billion.
+As with the projection of sufficiency, this estimate is based on the current actuarial assumptions and an 85% purchasing power level, except that this estimate does not reflect future DB Program members.
 Future results will be sensitive to future experience, in particular future inflation experience.